rticommunity/rticonnextdds-connector-js/docs/data.rst

 Using JSON objects vs accessing individual members
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-On an Input or an Output you can access the data all at once by using a JSON object, or member by member.
+On an Input or an Output, you can access the data all at once by using a JSON object, or member-by-member.
 Using a JSON object is usually more efficient if you intend to access most or all of the data members of a large type.

 On an Output, :meth:`Instance.setFromJson` receives a JSON object with all, or some, of the Output type members, and in an Input, :meth:`SampleIterator.getJson` retrieves all of the members.

 It is also possible to provide a ``memberName`` to :meth:`SampleIterator.getJson` to obtain a JSON object containing the fields of that nested member only.

-On the other hand the methods described in the following section receive a ``fieldName`` argument to get or set a specific member.
+On the other hand, the methods described in the following section receive a ``fieldName`` argument to get or set a specific member.

 Accessing basic members (numbers, strings and booleans)